nagy135/capture-nvim/README.md

 + leader X - create new todo
 + leader J - jump to file (improved gF that jumps to column as well as line)

+both binds have "shift modifier" ... so, leader, shift+x

 ## Configuration

 Add following variable to your vimrc to alter behavior